feaselkl/OWASP-Top-10/PITCHME.md

 ### Solutions

-Determine what high-value scenarios can occur in your system.
-For example, significant settings changes, transfers of funds, chains of failed login attempts followed by a successful attempt, and potential injection attacks (e.g., SQL injection attempt, Cross-Site Scripting attempt, deserialization attack attempt, XML External Entity attempt).
+Think about high-value things to log:  significant settings changes, transfers of funds, chains of failed login attempts followed by a successful attempt, and potential injection attacks.
 Log these as well as other things which might indicate an attacker or fraudulent behavior.

-Simply having the data is an important part of the process, but that's only half the battle.
+Simply having the data is an important part of the process.
 Then, somebody should read the log and understand what actions to take:  perform an audit, blackhole an IP address, etc.

 ---